appcelerator-archive/titanium-code-processor/README.md

 * **options** _object_ The options for the project.
 See [Runtime Options](#runtime-options) for details
 * **plugins** _array_ The plugins to load
 	* _object_ The configuration for a plugin to load
-		* **name** _string_ The name of the plugin, e.g. "require-finder."
-Note: some plugins depend on other plugins.
-You must make sure to include all depedencies
 		* **path** _string_ The path to the plugin
 		* **options** _object_ The plugin options.
 See the plugin's README for details